 For the last few weeks, the top ten has only been Netflix and Disney+.
 The other two big players, Hulu and Prime Video, haven’t had any shows or films make the list.
 Prime Video’s last entrant was One Night in Miami in January.
 Hulu has never made a Nielsen top ten list.
 Until now!
 Since I color code each streamer, seeing a new color in the chart made me irrationally happy.

-(Reminder: The streaming ratings report primarily covers data from Nielsen’s latest report, which covers the week of February 15th to 22nd and is United States-focused.
-And due to an unscheduled childcare issue, this report is a day late.)
+(Reminder: The streaming ratings report primarily covers data from Nielsen’s latest report, which covers the week of February 15th to 22nd and is United States-focused.)

 That’s right, he was one of the building blocks of CBS’ monster sitcom and procedural lineup of the last two decades.
 (Also, I ride and die for the underrated Hitch.)
-That said, his last outing on CBS only lasted two seasons, Kevin Can Wait:
+That said, his last outing on CBS, Kevin Can Wait, only lasted two seasons:

 In comparison, CBS can still get 7 plus million viewers to watch Young Sheldon.
 And that’s just one day of viewing: